 Channe joined the Innovation Lab in Southeast Asia as Product Manager in August 2008.
 Her primary focus is to capture user requirements for all aspects that affect the quality of products.
 In addition, she also does software usability design and testing as well as provides on-going support to the clients/partners.
 Throughout the years with InSTEDD she has worked closely with Cambodia Communicable Disease Control at the national level down to the rural health center level in order to strengthen group communication by using InSTEDD’s technology.
 Read more »

 Vannsan has spent more than eight years in communication profession with international organizations.
 In 2009 she joint communication team with Save the Children Norway.
 She has more experiences in documentation and promoting projects to the international donors for the organization.
 Read more »

-Joseph brings over nine years of communication experience in complex international programs and partnerships.
+Joseph brings over ten years of communication experience in complex international programs and partnerships.
 In 2006 he founded a non-profit which delivered appropriate technology and capacity building to East Africa.
 The nonprofit work led to employment with teams in the Massachusetts Institute of Technology (2008 – 2009) and the United Nations Children’s Fund (2010 – 2014).
 Read more »

 Scott is a Public Health Epidemiologist who has extensive experience working on disease surveillance and monitoring and evaluation systems throughout Africa and the Middle East.
 He has worked as a Regional Epidemiologist and Team Lead for Data Management with the US Centers for Disease Control, Global Disease Detection and Response Program in Cairo, Egypt.
 Additionally, Scott has worked as the Monitoring and Evaluation Manager for Medical Care Development International where he helped implement multiple USAID malarial control programs in Sub-Saharan Africa.
 Read more »